pbyrne84/pbyrne84.github.io/CodeStructure-Ordering.md

 # Code Structure - Ordering for skimmability and easier PR processing

 A lot of my ethos is built around trying to apply **Steve Krug's - Don't Make Me Think** to programming.
 We are the end users of each other's code, we can only expect to receive what we leave for others.
-What you do with easily in the morning can be a migraine for someone else in the evening.
+What you do easily in the morning can be a migraine for someone else in the evening.
 How we write software leaves a User Experience for the next person, so we should take care of what causes unneeded thinking.
 The need for thinking may as well be actually endless on the timescales we live due to all the possibilities in the universe.